Zenoixnoize/GARFIELD-BOT-API/README.md

     msgRetryCounterMap?: MessageRetryMap
     /** width for link preview images */
     linkPreviewImageThumbnailWidth: number
-    /** Should Baileys ask the phone for full history, will be received async */
+    /** Should GarfieldAPI ask the phone for full history, will be received async */
     syncFullHistory: boolean
     /**
      * fetch a message from your store